 While the inside of the tooth is the dental pulp, or the “living, breathing part of the tooth” that is packed with blood vessels along with nerves, the gums are also vascularized.

 So even if you’ve enjoyed a lifetime of good oral health, your dental health could suddenly be at risk after you’ve tested positive for the coronavirus.
-This is just one more reason why being prepared with dental insurance is so important.
+This is just one more reason why preparing with dental insurance is so important.
 And even if you’ve been lucky enough to avoid getting COVID, everyone should be prepared for sudden oral issues.

 Learn more about a great Dental Insurance plan from your association and AMBA at www.AMBAdentalvision.com or call 866-979-0497.